-- By now, everyone knows the colony is being attacked! - Enemies from space! - The enemy has overwhelmed the outer defenses and taken out the communication satellites before any message could be sent!

-- The commander has sent word to your unit (address the Commo here if present): attack it with everything you have!
+- By now, everyone knows the colony is being attacked! - Enemies from space! - The enemy has overwhelmed the outer defenses and taken out the communication satellites before any message could be sent! - You are in (Location Security Office?
+Command Post?
+Comms Station?) - The commander has sent word to your unit (address the Commo here if present, or the highest-ranked otehrwise): attack it with everything you have!
 Defend the people! - Communication with commander was cut off!
-(If LT or Sarge is present, present the next bit to them) - Those who received RED cards are in favor of murdering these alien bastards. - Those who received BLACK cards believe that the unit needs to escape and take word to the homeworld, so they will know of the attack. - The unit can maybe succeed at one, but only if it acts together!
+(If LT or Sarge is present, present the next bit to them) - Those who received RED cards are in favor of murdering these alien bastards. - Those who received BLACK cards believe that the unit needs to escape and take word to the homeworld, so they will know of the attack. - The unit can maybe succeed at one, but only if it acts together! - You now need to gather the rest of your team, and break the news to them...